prymitive/upaas/configuration.rst

 uPaaS configuration
 ===================

+Configuration file uses YAML syntax.
 All options are stored in /etc/upaas/upaas.yml configuration file.
-Config file uses YAML syntax.
+For convenience settings are split into multiple files that are included in main config (upaas.yml).
+Splitting uses ``!include <path>`` statement.
+If path is not absolute it will be interpreted as relative to the parent file (the one with include statement).

 MongoDB settings
 ----------------